Parami2002067/Portfolio_ParamiAshinsa/README.md

 Email: ashinsaparami2002@gmail.com

-Project Status
+📌 Note

-This portfolio is continuously updated as I develop new projects, strengthen my analytical and technical skills, and document my learning journey.
+This portfolio is continuously updated as I complete new projects, strengthen my technical and analytical skills, and continue my journey toward becoming a Business Analyst and Data Analyst.

-If you find my work interesting, feel free to explore the projects or connect with me on LinkedIn.